herokuprojects666/kochava/readme.md

 3) Run grunt populate.
 This will generate css files from the scss as well as populate the /gen directory with with minified css/js for use in production

-To run the app type in node index.js on the command line.
-To run it in production mode type in NODE_ENV=production node index.js .
+To run the app type in any mode, type node index.js on the command line.

+To run the app in production mode type in NODE_ENV=production node index.js .
 This will run the app with all the minified files located in /gen directory.
+Note : make sure to run grunt populate if you haven't yet otherwise the required files won't exist!

 This app was built with underscorejs, nodejs, expressjs, grunt, mongodb, with minimal support from other libraries.